 - Decide a use for the vacant bank building

-- Replace mechanical systems in the old bank
+- Replace several mechanical systems in city hall/police department

-How long will the building be able to handle City Hall?
+How long will the building be able to handle the police department?

 The plan allows for current staff to have plenty of space for growth.
-Not only does it address City Hall’s growth, it also allows Parks and Recreation to maintain an office and provides space for a future community development and building inspection office.
-Taking into account the current space needs and the projected growth in population and departments, these are renovations that should serve us for decades to come.
-Ethos took time to study our population growth as well as where city officials see potential growth in the departments.
-Though we cannot make a guarantee that there will be no expansion needs for the next few decades, city officials are confident that these buildings can sufficiently handle our growth needs for many years to come.
+Taking into account the current space needs and the projected growth in population and departments, city officials are confident that these buildings can sufficiently handle our growth needs for many years to come.